 In some cases, medication may help manage symptoms of depression.
 Consult with a doctor or psychiatrist to discuss your options.

-Making healthy lifestyle choices can have a significant impact on your mood.
+Making healthy lifestyle choices can significantly impact your mood.
 Aim for regular exercise, a balanced diet, and adequate sleep.

 Connect with friends, family, or support groups.
 Social interaction will help reduce feelings of isolation and loneliness.